 All non-mission essential employees may come on-site between today, Sunday, May 8, and noon, Monday, May 9, to gather any remaining equipment necessary for telework and to ensure their workspaces are secured.

 The “set” phase of “ready, set, go” means that conditions could change rapidly, and it is time to create a plan and prepare in case of an evacuation order.
-Click here to watch a video from Director Thom Mason explaining why the Lab has made this decision and what it means for employees.
+Watch a video from Director Thom Mason explaining why the Lab has made this decision and what it means for employees.

-“Just as we were ‘ready,’ we now need to get ‘set,’” Mason says in the video.
+“Just as we were ‘ready,’ we now need to get ‘set,’” Mason says.
 “If you don’t have to be at work, it’s time to prepare to telework.
 Conditions can change quickly, it has been very dry, very windy, and we have to be respectful of that risk and ready for what comes next.”

 At home, employees who live in Los Alamos should create an evacuation plan, a “go bag,” and a communication plan that includes area evacuation and contact information, and be sure to pay close attention to news and information about the fire.